Michieljoris/roster/_attachments/security.md

 the user database.
 If a user really wants to protect their password and not expose its hash they can write directly to the user database (everyone has access to their own records).
-They can use the CouchDB internal manager or use [quilt](http://localhost:8081).
+They can use the CouchDB internal manager or use [quilt].
 They will then have to refrain from using the roster app to update their password otherwise it will get shared again.
-They can use the password update of the roster app at other instances as long as that instance doesn't not have permission to update users' passwords, since it will get written to the original instance again and update its user database.
+They can use the password update of the roster app at other instances as long as that instance doesn't have permission to update users' passwords, since it will get written to the original instance again and update its user database.

-Another way to localize users is tag them as such.
+Another way to localize users is to tag them as such.
 These users do not get replicated from instance to instance, and only get replicated to the local user database (not implemented yet).

 ####Implementation

-First of all the roster app and the connection to the database on the internet are over a certified SSl connection, preventing anybody from snooping on the data while in transit and from spoofing the site and database as long as Go Daddy Secure Certification Authority can be
+First of all the [roster] app and the connection to the [database][database] on the internet are over a certified SSl connection, preventing anybody from snooping on the data while in transit and from spoofing the site and database as long as Go Daddy Secure Certification Authority can be